Personal Savings and Investments

 Here's where you can really take charge of your retirement savings plans.
-The options listed below are available to anyone and we encourage you to explore which ones would work best for your own situation.
+The options listed below are available to anyone and we encourage you to explore which would work best for your situation.
 Take the time to research your options and talk to a financial advisor.
 Remember, the earlier you begin contributing to your personal savings and investment plans, the better.
-As your investment income is reinvested (compound interest) over time you will see your profits accelerate over time.
+As your investment income is reinvested (compound interest) you will see your profits accelerate over time.

 - Registered Retirement Savings Plan (RRSP): Open to all employed or self-employed people in Canada up to age 71, an RRSP is a registered investment account that provides a tax refund on your contributions.
 There is no tax payable on investment income, but you pay tax on all withdrawals, which must start when you are aged 71.